 As we approached the end of our stay on the Napali Coast, we came up with a brilliant idea.
-Rather than hiking out the 11 excruciating miles out in a single day, we would split the hike into 2 days.
-We also decided to hike out in the evening.
+Rather than hiking out the 11 excruciating miles in a single day, we would split the hike into 2 days.
+We also decided to depart in the evening.
 Although this strategy may seem a bit daring on such a precarious trail (especially along the cliffs and drop offs), it actually proved to be quite advantageous.
 Several people in our expedition were deathly afraid of heights.
 Hiking under the cover of darkness allowed them to only focus on what their headlamp could illuminate, thus not allowing them to even realize when we were passing alongside a dangerous cliff… Leaving late in the evening also meant we would not have to hike during the heat of the day.
-I realize this may seem like contentious strategy, especially on such a beautiful trek, but trust me, after you’ve hiked in during the hottest time of the day during the month of August with a 55lbs pack on, you will try just about anything to make the hike out easier.
+I realize that hiking along one of the most beautiful coastlines in the world under cover of darkness may seem to be a contentious strategy, but trust me, after you’ve hiked in during the hottest time of the day in the month of August with a 55lbs pack on, you will try just about anything to make the hike out easier.

 We thought we would only hike to the halfway point, about 6 miles deep.
 However, once we got there we found out that the area hosted a rather hardy population of mosquitos, so we pressed on to find a more relaxing site to spend the night.
-Our group of 6 began to spread apart over the trail, so much so that we could see the other 3 as their headlamps jostled around on the opposite side of various valleys.
-The hike back was so chill and full of good stories amongst us that we really didn’t mind being sort of separated for the night hike (some people just walk faster than other).
+Our group of six began to spread apart over the trail, so much so that we could only see the other three as their headlamps jostled around on the opposite side of each valley.
+The hike back was so chill and full of good stories amongst us that we really didn’t mind being sort of separated for the night hike (some people just walk faster than others).
 My girlfriend and I hung back with my buddy Brock, as he was having a particularly difficult time.
-Both of his backpacks straps had snapped, he had lost his water bitter and one of the soles of his shoes was falling off… (when it rains it pores).
-Forced to carry his pack in his arms for the duration of the 11mile hike out, it is understandable that he hiking pace was a bit less efficient then it could have been.
-We did not take any pictures on the hike out in the dark, as we thought it more prudent to stay focused on our footing and not dropping our flashlights of the edge of the mountain.
+Both of his backpacks straps had snapped, he had lost his water bottle and one of the soles of his shoes was falling off… (when it rains it pores).
+Forced to carry his pack in his arms for the entirety of the 11mile hike out, it is understandable that his hiking pace was a bit less efficient then it could have been.
+We did not take any pictures on the hike out, as we thought it more prudent to stay focused on our footing and not dropping our flashlights of the edge of the mountain.

 A faint drizzle snuck up on us, so we busted out our tarps for protection.